Chronic Intestinal Pseudo-obstruction (CIPO)

 Follow-up care for CIPO

-Children with CIPO require ongoing management based on symptoms and nutritional needs.
+Children with CIPO require ongoing management based on their symptoms and nutritional needs.

 Why choose us for CIPO